netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 At this stage, the collector wait for incoming data.
 If nothing shows yet, it means that no traffic is captured.
 Try to open the route of your application or update the filters of the capture.

-Once some traffic is captured, the output will look like:
+Once some traffic is captured, the output look like:
 ![cli network events]({page.image('cli/connectivity-scenario-cli-events.png')})

 Cycle to the **network events** view.
 In this capture, we see that the traffic is blocked by a network policy since it reports the `NetpolNamespace` event.